 Desirable:

-Experience developing technical guidance documents, laboratory protocols, and implementation tools.
+Experience developing technical guidance documents, laboratory protocols, and implementation tools specific to HVDR testing, including the use of genomic sequencing.

-Experience coordinating multi-country or global public health initiatives, including technical networks or platforms (e.g., laboratory networks).
+Experience coordinating technical global public health initiatives, including networks or platforms (e.g., laboratory networks), that involve multiple cadres of stakeholders across diverse geographic settings.

-Experience developing and delivering training and capacity-building activities on HIVDR testing and HIVDR laboratory QA/QC.
+Experience developing and delivering training and capacity-building support on HIVDR quality assurance and testing best practices to new or established reference laboratories.

 Desirable experience may be demonstrated through relevant reports, tools, training materials, or references and may be the experience of key personnel of the institution.